Winter Car Care Checklist

-Battery and Charging System – Have the battery and charging system tested by a trained technician.
+Car Battery and Charging System – Have the battery and charging system tested by a trained technician.
 A fully charged battery in good condition is required to start an engine in cold weather.
-AAA members can request a visit from a AAA Mobile Battery Service technician who will test their battery and replace it on-site, if necessary.
+AAA members can request a visit from a AAA Mobile Battery Service technician who will test their battery and Belts and Hose replacement on-site, if necessary.

 AAA Approved Auto Repair facilities can also test and replace weak batteries.
 Battery Cables and Terminals – Check the condition of the battery cables and terminals.